grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 - `externalServiceAccounts` - To obtain a managed service account to retrieve Grafana users' permissions.
 - `idForwarding` - To obtain an ID token that identify the requester (user or service account).

+**Warning:** The `externalServiceAccounts` feature currently **only supports single-organization deployments**.
+The plugin's service account is automatically created in the default organization (ID: `1`).
+This means the plugin can only access data and resources within that specific organization.
+**If your plugin needs to work with multiple organizations, this feature is not suitable.**

 In your `plugin.json`, add the `iam` section to get a service account token with the needed permissions:

 ```json